-Many archives existed on the Internet before the Web.
+Many archives of data and programs existed on the Internet before the Web.

 You accessed them as follows:

 Connect to some ftp site that you know of.

 People have to build and maintain their own lists

 Typing or Pasting all this in every time was VERY tedious.

 List files.
 Plain format, showing list of filenames.

 Little or no idea what is in these files.

 You have to read it offline and then find what you are